Going ‘plant-forward’ is all about prioritising plant-based foods in your everyday diet (1-3). Health experts agree that eating more plants…

 Nuts and weight

-Research has shown that those who regularly consume nuts are less likely to be overweight or obese .
-Whilst we don’t have all the answers yet, one mechanism of why this is, is thought to have something to do with the healthy bacteria and the compounds they generate which can impact weight control.
+Research has shown that people who regularly consume nuts are less likely to be overweight or obese .
+We don’t have all the answers yet as to why this is the case.
+But the healthy bacteria in the body, and the compounds they generate, may be one mechanism impacting weight control.
 And as nuts can both feed and protect bacteria, they may play a role.

-Short chain fatty acids are produced when healthy bacteria feed on fibre, and these compounds may play a role in weight management by influencing hormones in the gut that make us feel full and making the body more sensitive to insulin [6-8].
-High levels of insulin are associated with weight gain.
+Short chain fatty acids are produced when healthy bacteria feed on fibre, and these compounds may play a role in weight management by influencing hormones in the gut that make us feel full, and making the body more sensitive to insulin [7-9].

 - Liu, Z., et al., Prebiotic effects of almonds and almond skins on intestinal microbiota in healthy adult humans.
 Anaerobe, 2014.
 26: p.
 1-6.